baldwinsung/onlinePresence/README.md

 # onlinePresence

-Figure out the online presence for a company.
+Figure out the online presence for a company or academic institution.
 Starting point is usually their internet domain name.

 Displays general information about the domain and SSL certificate.